remix-run/remix/docs/future/vite.md

 ### MDX

-Since Vite's plugin API is an extension of the Rollup plugin API, you can use the official MDX Rollup plugin in Vite:
+Since Vite's plugin API is an extension of the Rollup plugin API, you can use the official [MDX Rollup plugin][mdx-rollup-plugin]:

 ```shellscript nonumber
 npm install -D @mdx-js/rollup